Subject Leader - Mrs Baron

 At St. Aidan’s we intend to offer an exciting and engaging, high-quality physical education curriculum that inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
 There is a commitment from all staff to develop all areas of our pupils not just physically but psychologically, socially and cognitively too.
 The long-term plan begins by focussing on the fundamental skills and then moving onto skills and activities that can lead to different sports.
 Further up school, we start making the links between sports and finally in years 5 and 6, it becomes more sport specific as we get them ready for high school.
 Children are given plenty of opportunities to build upon prior knowledge, allowing children to know more, and remember more.
 Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.
 We strive to develop children's interest and curiosity within our lessons.
 Children experience a mix of traditional and ‘new’ sporting activities both within and outside the curriculum.

 Each class has access to 2 hours of high-quality PE lessons every week.
-These are either taught by the class teacher or HLTA, who have received training and support, through a variety of teaching styles and strategies used to deliver the curriculum.
+These are either taught by the class teacher, TA or Sports Coach, who have received training and support, through a variety of teaching styles and strategies used to deliver the curriculum.
 We have a commitment to all children being active, providing spare kit means no child misses out.
 If for any reason a child cannot take part in the lesson fully children are included by being involved in an activity related to the lesson.
-Children are provided with opportunities and experinces to practise skills in a variety of ways and each lesson builds upon the previous skills, allowing them time to embed it.
+Children are provided with opportunities and experinces to practice skills in a variety of ways and each lesson builds upon the previous skills, allowing them time to embed it.
 Children are able to apply their skills and knowledge in small modified games.
 Different skills are recapped throughout and across the years, each time they are being built upon.
 The curriculum is further enhanced by participation in numerous sporting tournaments with other schools in the area and after school clubs.
 We aim to ensure that the children participate in active lessons outside of their regular PE lessons.
 This involves incorporating moments within lessons whereby the children can be active.
 We follow the guidelines set by the national curriculum to ensure we offer a range of PE activities that allow each child to feel challenged and offer opportunities to progress further.

 As part of the EYFS statutory framework pupils are taught: